droodev/permanent/README.md

 # permanentbis
 This is a fork of package [permanent](https://pypi.org/project/permanent/).
-The fork fixes pointer arithmetics in the C module of this package.
+First, the fork fixes pointer arithmetics in the C module of this package.
 Without this fix, compiling the module for Windows is impossible due to (defensive) compiler's errors.
+Second, the fork uses numpy >= 2.0.0, which introduces an incompatible to previous versions ways of handling complex numbers in the C interface.

 A suggested fix has been proposed as [pull request](https://github.com/peteshadbolt/permanent/pull/2), but was so far